Fundamentals

 Materials that do not conduct current, like wood, glas or plastic do not have free electrons, because the nucleus with positive particles is in balance with the negative electrons.
 Materials like copper, gold or metal are not in balance.
 They have more electrons in the outer shells which are not linked to the positive nucleus – this means they are free to move through the material.
 We have free electrons and thus: conductance.

-When you think about current through a wire, you can imagine electrons like marbles (or water), that are pushed through a pipe (see image above).
+When you think about current through a wire, you can imagine electrons like marbles (or water), that are pushed through a pipe (see image below).
 Electrical current is measured in Amperes.
 If the current is one ampere (1A), it means that in one second 6,242*1018 electrons pass a given point.
 The more current flows through a wire, the thicker the wire should be.
 Check the video section of the webiste.

 The amount of current (Ampere) through a wire is determined by the applied Voltage (V) to that wire and the amount of resistance (Ohm) of that wire.
 This brings us to Ohms law.
 See lesson 1